martinboers/plcnext-book/src/ch01-05-hello-again-world.md

 Hello World!
 ```

 Congratulations!
-You have just written your first C++ program for a PLCnext Control device.
+You have just run your first C++ program for a PLCnext Control device.

 ### Rust